asherbhs/apl-book/book/trees/trees.md

         - need to maintain sibling order if it matters for your operation
 - relationship to depth vector
     - construction from depth vector
-    - finding depths (not guaranteed to be dfpt order)
+    - finding depths
+    - imposing dfpt order
 - forests
     - join multiple into a forest
     - split multiple into individual (deforest)